herrstrietzel/svg-getpointatlength/README.md

 If you only need to retrieve the total lenght of a path you can use the simplified helper  `getPathLengthFromD()`

 ```
-// only length – slightly faster
+// only length – slightly faster as we don't calculate intermediate lengths
 let length = getPathLengthFromD(d)
 console.log(length)
 ```